Scale AI Technical Program Manager Salary in Mexico | MX$1.19M-MX$1.56M+ | Levels.fyi

 Technical Program Manager compensation in Mexico at Scale AI totals MX$1.38M per year for L4.
-View the base salary, stock, and bonus breakdowns for Scale AI's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Scale AI's total compensation packages.
 Last updated: 10/2/2025

 Level Name